IanFinlayson/exploring-cs/chapter04.md

 We can also get any individual characters out of a string if we want to.
 Each character in a string has an *index*.
 The index starts at 0 and goes up by 1 for each character.
-For instance, the string \"Hello\" has these indices:
+For instance, the string "Hello" has these indices:

 ![The indices of a string](images/string-index.png)